DaedalicEntertainment/lua-coding-conventions/README.md

       -- ...
     end

-5.4. _Don't add more than 65535 keys to a table, as this will break some Lua runtimes we're using._

-5.5. _Begin boolean variable names with a prefix that indicates its binary semantics (e.g. is, has):_
+5.4. _Begin boolean variable names with a prefix that indicates its binary semantics (e.g. is, has):_

     -- Right:
     if isReady then